 Leadership & Governance

-The CHIA Board (CB) is the overall governance body comprised of HISA, ACHI and HIMAA.
-Provides the oversight function for running the CHIA program.
+The CHIA Board (CB) is the overall governance body representing the Australasian Institute of Digital Health and HIMAA.
+It provides the oversight function for running the CHIA program.
 Responsible for matters such as formal partnership agreements, strategic direction, certification quality standards and program viability.
-All three (3) organisations have an equal number of votes, which sits with the appointed Organisations Board representative.
-Financial responsibility for the program lies with HISA Board.
+Both AIDH and HIMAA have an equal number of votes, which sits with the appointed Organisation’s Board representative.
+Financial responsibility for the program lies with the AIDH Board.

 The CHIA Board is made up of: